 Follow Your Dog

 Follow Author Ann Chiappetta on a journey of understanding.
 Learn what it’s like to overcome the darker side of disability by walking the path of independence with a canine partner.
-Read more here!

-These poems may variously pierce your heart or warm it, surprise you or amuse you.
-But they will surely move you and make for lasting memories.
+“Orbituary” mourns the removal of an eye.
+“Verona” and “In Those Dark Moments” are tributes to her beloved guide dog.
+“Appearances” offers reflections on adjusting to blindness.
+Other selections deal with illness and grief.
+These poems may pierce your heart or warm it, surprise you or amuse you.
+But they will resonate and make lasting memories.

 Edited by David and Leonore H. Dvorkin

 Cover by David Dvorkin